bseltz-cohesity/scripts/powershell/ViewDRtest/README.md

 ## Authenticating to Helios

-The Test/Wrapper scripts can be configured to log onto clusters directly, or log onto Helios.

 Helios uses an API key for authentication.
 To acquire an API key:

 * log onto Helios